 Regulators also needed to be soothed.
 Up to that point, state and federal authorities had not been keen to have private equity groups owning insurance companies.
 Restructuring the reinsurance obligations helped secure approval of the deal.
-"Since our deal, you're seeing regulators getting more and more comfortable with sales of insurance and banking groups to private equity," says Mr Brill.
+"Since our deal, you're seeing regulators getting more and more comfortable with sales of insurance and banking groups to private attract investors easily.
+Dino Barajas, an Akin partner, had to structure the deal to bring Polaris Geothermal, a Canadian group, to the Central American country as a series of interlocking pledges of capital.
+While a typical syndication involves a set of common terms for all lenders.
+Mr Barajas and Polaris took the unusual route of securing loans from multiple development banks, including the International Finance Corporation, the Inter-American Development Bank and the Central American Bank for Economic Integration.
+Each had political mandates that could not be satisfied by a single agreement, so each lender was secured by a guarantee from the previous one, organised as a series of parent companies, creating individual loan agreements.